AnuragU03/Major/PROJECT_DOCUMENTATION.md

 ### 1.1 Primary Objective

-To develop an **intelligent e-commerce price comparison system** that aggregates product information from multiple Indian e-commerce platforms (Amazon.in and Flipkart) and provides users with comprehensive product analysis including pricing, specifications, reviews, and **AI-powered sentiment analysis**.
+To develop an **intelligent e-commerce price comparison system** that aggregates product information from multiple Indian e-commerce platforms (Amazon.in and Flipkart) and provides users with comprehensive product analysis including pricing, specifications, reviews, and **Neural Network-powered sentiment analysis using DistilBERT**.

 ### 1.2 Specific Objectives